ctechfilmuniversity/project_ws2425_first_term/PirazánPalomar/Final Project Submission_The Ceiba Forest.md

      Another interesting example made by  _MLF_ is the project _**“Forest Bathing: Lupuna”**_, commissioned by the _Thermengruppe Josef Wund_; where the audiovisual installative experience meets nature through wellness.
 The audiovisual material was made thanks to the use of Lidar scanning & Photogrammetry Processes.

-     Going deeper into the experimental side of the audiovisual I want to mention the work of _BIl Viola_, particularly the video _**"The reflecting pool"**_, because it makes me think about the potential of the audiovisual not only as a documentation of the concrete world, but rather as a wiggle room where the visible, the invisible, the synchronism and asynchronism coexist.
+     Going deeper into the experimental side of the audiovisual I want to mention the work of _BIll Viola_, particularly the video _**"The reflecting pool"**_, because it makes me think about the potential of the audiovisual not only as a documentation of the concrete world, but rather as a wiggle room where the visible, the invisible, the synchronism and asynchronism coexist.

      [![Rolf Lauter: Bill Viola: The Reflecting Pool, 1979.
 Lecture Museum für Moderne Kunst, Frankfurt 1994](https://img.youtube.com/vi/CSEkrV2TLs8/0.jpg)](https://www.youtube.com/watch?v=CSEkrV2TLs8 "Rolf Lauter: Bill Viola: The Reflecting Pool, 1979.
 Lecture Museum für Moderne Kunst, Frankfurt 1994")